-A licence will last for 90 days and will give you the ability to use the exams as many times as you need from up to two devices (PCs, laptops, tablets, phones).
+A license will last for 90 days and will give you the ability to use the exams as many times as you need from up to two devices (PCs, laptops, tablets, phones).
 The software will prompt you to register your devices.
 A registered device cannot be changed, so think before registering one.

 Yes, WPE Studio offers a money-back guarantee if you fail the multiple-choice-question part of the NPPE exam.
 (This is due to the nature of the digital content.)
-Alternatively, it offers an option for a free renewal of your licence.
+Alternatively, it offers an option for a free renewal of your license.

 NOTE: The official NPPE exam marks only 100 out of the 110 questions as 10 of them are included only to be tested for use in future versions of the NPPE exam.
 However, since WPE Studio provides feedback on all 110 questions, it took the practical approach to mark all of them, so your score will reflect your performance on all the questions without exception.

-Since you will be a Professional Engineer or Geoscientist, this is the most rational approach towards the NPPE exam as during your professional career you will need a good command of these concepts and the objective of WPE Studio is exactly that: to help you master these concepts.
+Since you will be a Professional Engineer or Geoscientist, this is the most rational approach towards the NPPE exam as during your professional career you will need a good command of these concepts and the main objective of WPE Studio is exactly that: to help you master these concepts.

-NOTE: EGBC not only includes a multiple-choice-question part in its official NPPE exam, but also a written essay.
-Therefore, if you are involved with EGBC, make sure you also hone your skills at writing essays as you will be tested on your abilities both to understand written content and to organize and communicate your ideas about a randomly selected topic related to the practice of engineering/geoscience.
+NOTE: EGBC not only includes a multiple-choice-question part in its official NPPE exam but also a written essay.
+Therefore, if you are involved with EGBC, make sure you hone your skills at writing essays as you will be tested on your abilities both to understand written content and to organize and communicate your ideas about a randomly selected topic related to the practice of engineering/geoscience.
 Grammar may also be tested.

 If you chose the "Timer" option, the software will simulate exam conditions.
 This means that the exam will be timed and will end and automatically be submitted for marking at the exact duration set for the exam unless you submit it before the set duration.

 If you chose the "Practice Mode," the exam will not be timed.
-Therefore, once you believe you completed the exam, you will need to press the "Options" dropdown and choose “Submit” for the exam to be marked.
+Therefore, once you believe you completed the exam, you will need to press the "Options" dropdown menu and choose “Submit” for the exam to be marked.

 At any one point, if the software finds that you answered all the questions, a pop-up may also prompt you to submit your exam.